LoveYouFyi/loveyouforms/README.md

-# LoveYouForms
+# LoveYouForms - Node.js Application

-## A JavaScript cloud app to manage form submissions for one site or 1,000
+## A RESTful JavaScript cloud app to manage form submissions for one site or 1,000

 ## Featuring